Early Childhood Policies

 - All families are asked to notify the school by 8:30 am each morning of a child’s absence.

 - If we do not hear from you, a staff member will contact you for any unreported absences.
-Our Program requires an 85% or better attendance to be in compliance with requirements for funding.

 Services are only available as long as the family resides in the Thompson School District boundary areas.
 Moving outside TSD boundaries could result in disenrollment.